 The first step in moving toward full adoption is understanding why software adoption rates are low in the first place.
 Here are some of the top reasons why 70% of change management initiatives fail.

 It’s not uncommon for your intended users to reject new software implementation efforts.
-83% of senior executives said that their main challenge was getting their staff to use the software.
+83% of senior executives said that their main challenge in the Digital Transformation journey was getting their staff to use the software.
 There are a few main reasons for this.

 First, users may feel a loss of control.
 When users no longer understand how to get from point A to point B at work, you risk them either developing complicated workarounds or even reverting to their old ways.